Best Weight Distribution Hitches for 2019

 Weight Distribution Hitch Reviews

-We've narrowed down the field to the best options among the many available weight distribution hitches out there.
+We've narrowed down the field to the best weight distribution hitch with sway control.

-All of the below reviewed weight distribution hitches have sway control built-in.
-We feel strongly that any trailer that needs a WDH also needs sway control.
+All of the below-reviewed load equalizing hitches have sway control built-in.
+We feel strongly that any trailer that needs a WDH for towing also needs sway control.

-Through personal experience, we feel that the Andersen Weight Distribution Hitch is the weight distributing hitch that is most worthy of serious consideration.
+Through personal experience, we feel that the Andersen Weight Distribution Hitch is the most worthy of serious consideration.

-Read on to learn more about why we picked these three WDH's for our 'best of'.
+Read on to learn more about why we picked the below three as our top-rated weight distribution hitches.

 Best Weight Distribution Hitch